Wednesday, June 29, 2016

 As I thought through my answer to this question, I sadly realized that it was true and how it came to be.
 The factors: economic woes, race, class/elitism/intelligence.

-The Democratic Party has been the party of the “common” person for most of its history in that it has championed the rights of the worker, immigrants, and the poor.
+The Democratic Party has been the party of the “common” person for most of its history in that it has championed the rights of the worker, immigrants, and the poor, but not Blacks.
 Whereas the Republican Party has been the party of the moneyed establishment and was (and still is) steadfastly against any advancement in the rights of the lower classes, including workers.
 Not surprisingly, the Democrats were rewarded with the loyal votes of white working-class America.

 The first break in this alliance came with the passage of the Civil Rights Act of 1964 under the leadership of President Johnson and the Democrat-controlled Congress.
 Working class whites in the South, together with many white collar whites, left the Democratic Party in droves and became the key to the solid Republican South.
 The percentage of working class whites voting Democratic in 1960 and 1964 was 55%; in 1968 and 1972, 35%